RiteshKaushal57/Devops/Docker/Docker.md

 ```
 docker build -t myapp-multistage .
 ```
 *Run `docker images` Compare the image size with the previous build — you’ll notice a huge difference.*

+## What’s the difference between Docker volumes and bind mounts?
+Docker Volumes and Bind Mounts are mechanisms to provide persistent storage for Docker containers.
+Containers have an ephemeral filesystem, so data is lost when they stop.
+Volumes are managed by Docker and store data outside the container, persisting it even if the container is removed.
+Bind mounts directly map a host folder or file into the container, letting the container read/write to the host filesystem.
+Both are set using -v or --mount and help persist or share data between containers and the host.